 Diploma in Relational Counselling

-This 2-year specialist Diploma in Relational Counselling* (25 days training each year) will equip counsellors with the theory, understanding and skills to work inter relationally on a wide range of issues.
-This customised award has been credit rated by SQA at Level 11 on the Scottish Credit and Qualifications Framework (SCQF) with 120 credit points.
+This 2-year specialist Diploma in Relational Counselling (25 days training each year) will equip counsellors with the theory, understanding and skills to work inter relationally on a wide range of issues.
+This customised award has been credit rated by SQA at Level 11 on the Scottish Credit and Qualifications Framework (SCQF) with 120 credit points and initial validation by Counselling and Psychotherapy in Scotland (COSCA).

 The Diploma in Relational Counselling takes an Integrative approach to counselling, drawing upon humanistic and cognitive behavioural counselling orientations.
 Psychoanalytic adult attachment theories are a major focus, looking at how our attachment history affects all aspects of life (Jeremy Holmes, The Search for the Secure Base) and using The Skilled Helper Model (Gerard Egan) as a guiding framework.
 The course covers issues impacting on relationships.